 (10) Comparison shop gas prices in your neighborhood – The difference in price per gallon can be significant from one block to the next.
 Find the best price near you and save a few additional dollars come fill up time.
 We have one station that charges 50 cents more per gallon for premium than regular while three blocks away the difference is a more reasonable 20 cents.

-Treat yourself to your favorite things – When it comes to our favorite things a little loosening of the purse strings is in order.
+Treat yourself to your favorite things – When it comes to our favorite things, a little loosening of the purse strings is in order.
 I love bread and am willing to spend a bit more on the really good fresh stuff.
 We do not penny pinch when it comes to chocolate (with a Swiss wife it is not even an option).
 That relaxing oh-so-comfortable leather couch will fit perfectly in the family room.
-If you really love something get creative.
+If you really love something, get creative.
+For example, are you an auto enthusiast?
+Then, search for Bluff Road Auto Sales used trucks near me and buy an auto that will fit your budget.
 You can cut back elsewhere.

 Living within a budget is a challenge but there are things you can do to further your cause.
 It is even kind of fun to discover new ways to save some money.
 What are you doing to maximize your retirement savings?